SchmollerLab/Cell_ACDC/README.md

 Main new feature: custom trackers!
 You can now add any tracker you want by implementing a simple tracker class.
 See the [manual](https://github.com/SchmollerLab/Cell_ACDC/blob/main/UserManual/Cell-ACDC_User_Manual.pdf) at the section "**Adding trackers to the pipeline**".

-Additionally, this release includes many UI/UX improvements such as color and style customisation, alongside a light/dark mode switch.
+Additionally, this release includes many UI/UX improvements such as color and style customisation, alongside a inverted LUTs.

 ## Installation using Anaconda (recommended)